dftbplus/skpar/docs/source/reference.tasks.rst

 Tasks
 ======================================================================
-SKOPT features dynamic model definition by the user, which greatly enhances its flexibility.
+SKPAR features dynamic model definition by the user, which greatly enhances its flexibility.
 The model is defined by a sequence of tasks, which represent the steps needed to obtaining model data.
 The tasks are declared in the input file and are executed in the given